Americans who plan out their vacation are happier, healthier, more creative, and are better at avoiding burnout.

 Tips to Optimize the Benefits of Vacation and Travel

-Remaining plugged-in significantly diminishes the benefits of vacation.
-Find a coworker to entrust as a work emergency contact—a text contact perhaps (so you don’t have to go on email) so you know that crazy is not breaking loose in your absence, and everything else can wait or should be dealt with by others.
+- Remaining plugged-in significantly diminishes the benefits of vacation.
+Find a coworker to entrust as a work emergency contact—a text contact perhaps (so you don’t have to go on email) so you know that chaos is not breaking loose in your absence, and everything else can wait or should be dealt with by others.

 - How to Manage Your Team's Vacation Requests

 - 11 Calming Videos of Cute Animals, Natural Landscapes, and Other Relaxing Scenes You Need Right Now----when you need a "desk" vacation.

 - Why You Need to Take a Vacation This Year, Even if You Don't Go Far VeryWellMind

 - Read "The High Price of Silence: Analyzing the Business Implications of an Under-Vacationed Workforce"

 - Read How to Manage Your Team's Vacation Requests

 - Schedule a meeting, preferably on Plan For Vacation Day January 31 "Let's figure out how we can support each other’s needs for renewal and wellness and avoid anybody feeling resentful."
 If everyone feels that they’re solving the problems jointly as a team – and that the team will help ensure they get their time off, too – you’ll usually find people willing to step up to make things work.